ForensicTools/Chronos-Watcher/README.md

-Chronos-Watcher
+Chronos Watcher
 ===============

-Real time monitoring of file system activity, accomplished by intercepting syscalls responsible for opening and editing files.
+Efficient, real time monitoring of file system activity, accomplished by intercepting syscalls responsible for opening and editing files.

 This tool has potential for forensic and anti-forensic applications: bring your own hat. :)